8o8/email/README.md

 To run the tests set up a `.env` file with the following values:

-**BE SURE TO ADD `.env` TO `.gitignore` - DO IT NOW!**

-If you push the `.env` file to a public repo, the keys will be detected, alarms will ring and Mailgun/Sendgrid will suspend your account immediately.
+> **Don't forget to add `.env` to `.gitignore`**.
+If you accidentally push the `.env` file to a public repo, the keys will be detected, alarms will ring and Mailgun/Sendgrid will immediately suspend your account.

 ```env
 # For Amazon SES - also need IAM, Policy and all that guff